hodarahmani/RL-MDO-N2-Diagrams/README.md

 © 2025 H. Rahmani

 All content in this repository is the intellectual property of H. Rahmani.
-These materials are provided in a private repository for academic review only.
+These materials are provided for academic review only.
 They may not be copied, modified, distributed, or reused without written permission.

 **No license is granted for commercial use.**